-Born in Biddeford, Maine in 1832 he was apprenticed at age 13 to the Essex Machine Company in Lawrence, Mass., which built locomotives, steam engines and textile machinery.
+Born in Biddeford, Maine in 1832, Whitney apprenticed at age 13 to the Essex Machine Company in Lawrence, Mass., which built locomotives, steam engines and textile machinery.

 By 1850 both Amos and his father had moved to Hartford, Conn. where they worked for the Colt Manufacturing Company.

 Francis Pratt was five years older.
 Originally from Woodstock, Vt., he and his family moved to Lowell, Mass. when he was eight.
-He was apprenticed to Lowell machinist Warren Aldrich.
-His career took him to New Jersey and back to Hartford where he joined Colt in 1852 for two years.
+He apprenticed to Lowell machinist Warren Aldrich.
+His career then took him to New Jersey and back to Hartford, where he joined Colt in 1852 for two years.

 These two young men rode the wave of industrialization to the same factory and formed a friendship.
-Pratt would leave after two years to become superintendent of the Phoenix Iron Works.
-Pratt had invented something called the Lincoln Miller – a milling machine that sped up the process of machining metals and pushed the industry forward by leaps and bounds.
+Pratt would leave after two years to become superintendent of the Phoenix Iron Works, headquartered in Phoenixville, Pa.
+Pratt had invented something called the Lincoln miller – a milling machine that sped up the process of machining metals.
+It pushed the industry forward by leaps and bounds.

 At Phoenix, Pratt served as a contractor to Colt.
-And when he proposed that Whitney, then making $8 a day at Colt, join him at Phoenix for $2 a day, one can imagine a bit of salesmanship was required.
+And when he proposed that Whitney, then making $8 a day at Colt, join him at Phoenix for $2 a day, one can imagine he needed a bit of salesmanship.

 But the two did reunite under the Phoenix roof with Pratt as foreman and Whitney as machinist.
 It’s difficult to imagine today the standards that these two machinists operated under.
 There was virtually no standardization of parts in metal working.
 Bolt threads and widths varied from one plant to the next.
 The industry couldn’t even agree on a standard for measuring how long a foot was, or an inch.